SafalyaRC/Appify/README.md

 💡 **Backend Integration with Node.js (Work in Progress)**
 - In the next phase, I plan to integrate a **Node.js backend** to add API functionality, enabling dynamic content and data management.
 - This enhancement will allow Appify to dynamically fetch and manage data, ensuring real-time updates and improved scalability.

+-⚡ **Type Safety with TypeScript**
+- Migrating the project to TypeScript is also a work in progress.
+This will add type safety, improve code maintainability, and catch potential errors during development, making the application more robust and scalable.

 📦 **Electron Support for Desktop Application Conversion**
 - Implementing **Electron.js** to package the application as a fully functional desktop application.